Cleon909/QA-Final-Project/documentation/README.md

 ### Docker deployment
 -   Docker will be installed on 4 VM's, three to be part of a docker swarm and another to be a load balancer and reverse proxy running NGINX
--   The docker swarm will contain one mysql database linked to a volume for data persistance and 10 web-app containers.
+-   The docker swarm will contain one mysql database linked to a volume for data persistance and a number of web-app containers.

-### Project Planning an Development
+## Project Planning and Version Source Control

+Thr project planning was done on Jira, originally using sprints but that was cumbersum and unwieldy for a team of one.
+It was difficult to judge what would be a simple task or something that would take hours to make work.
+in Github I split the dev branch from the main, and then split feature branches from the dev branch.
+Early on I mistakenly created new feature branches whithout merging the previous features back which caused me a lot of headaches, and merge conflicts, once I realised and tried to merge them alltogether.
+However this did giver me some good experience of dealing with merge conflicts and motivation to avoid them in the future!

 tasks to do